legumeinfo/datastore-specifications/README.md

 Any of the file-containing directories can contain a README file and a CHANGES file.

+Review [PROTOCOLS](https://github.com/legumeinfo/datastore-specifications/tree/main/PROTOCOLS) on how to add add new data.

 ## README YAML files
 Every file-containing directory, AKA "collection", in the LIS datastore should contain a README file in YAML format.